BitcoinDesign/Guide/guide/payments/privacy.md

 ## Methods to preserve privacy

-There are many ways your identity might get connected to your wallet[^2] and payments, so keeping Bitcoin payments private takes diligent work, but is not impossible.
-Let’s explore some practices that help preserve privacy of Bitcoin payments.
+There are many ways your identity might get connected to your wallet[^2] and payments, so keeping bitcoin payments private takes diligent work, but is not impossible.
+Let’s explore some practices that help preserve privacy of bitcoin payments.

 <!-- talk about the problem as you are talking about the solution -->